HOURS

 Last entry to the Center for Jewish History Exhibitions, Reading Room, and the Genealogy Institute is 30 minutes before closing.
 The last call to page items in the Reading Room and Genealogy Institute is 3pm.

-American Jewish Historical Society (AJHS) is the oldest national ethnic historical organization in the United States.
-It provides access to more than 20 million documents and 50,000 books, photographs, art and artifacts that reflect the history of the Jewish presence in the United States from 1654 to the present.
-Among the treasures of this heritage are the first American book published in Hebrew; the handwritten original of Emma Lazarus’s The New Colossus, which is the poem that graces the Statue of Liberty; records of the nation’s leading Jewish communal organizations; and important collections in the fields of education, philanthropy, science, sports, business and the arts.
+American Jewish Historical Society (AJHS) is the oldest ethnic, cultural archive in the United States.
+Established in 1892, AJHS is home to more than 30 million documents and 50,000 books, photographs, artworks, and artifacts that reflect the history of the Jewish presence in the United States from 1654 to the present.
+AJHS stewards a vast range of treasures about the American Jewish experience, including: the first American book published in Hebrew; the handwritten original of Emma Lazarus’s poem “The New Colossus,” which graces the base of the Statue of Liberty; records of the nation’s leading Jewish communal organizations; and significant collections in the fields of education, philanthropy, science, sports, business, and the arts.
+AJHS provides equitable access, offers dynamic interpretive resources, and fosters research to enable diverse users to learn from and share in the remarkable and transformative stories contained in its records.